Anterior knee pain in adolescents is a trauma that is localized in the front and center of the knee, right above the shin bone, below the kneecap.

 Treatment

-Investigations may include an x-ray and MRI( magnetic resonance imaging) to determine the cause.
+Investigations may include an x-ray and an MRI( magnetic resonance imaging) to determine the cause.
 MRI allows a more detailed evaluation of soft tissues, tendons, ligaments, and cartilage.

 For overuse injuries, once the pain subsides, a modification in the athletic activities and training techniques is essential.